 He didn’t text me back, and we’d just been intimate.
 Lying on his cast-iron mattress, too warm on an early September morning, he climbed on top and performed a few minutes of pounding.
 As his forehead began to sweat and voice turned to groans, I waited, numb.
 We proceeded to have breakfast together before he said his permanent goodbyes.
-He orgasmed and I didn’t; but I was left dealing with regret after sex.
+He came and I didn’t; but I was left dealing with regret after sex.

 Feeling guilty after hooking up with someone

 Sex links to both shame and pleasure.
-Fantasies, desires, who we’d like to sleep with.
+Fantasies, desires, and who we’d like to sleep with.
 The number of people acceptable; the frequency of urges.
-As a My Domaine article shares, sexual shame can derive from upbringing, religion, culture, people around us.
+As a My Domaine article shares, sexual shame can derive from upbringing, religion, culture and people around us.
 The piece explains how some believe shame is nature’s way of telling us we’re wrong.
 For instance: if you feel guilty for wanting several lovers, some will say your guilt confirms you should avoid numerous sex partners.

 Although hook-up culture is now popular, many people can feel uncomfortable exploring one-night stands.
 They go against society’s respectable wishes: to fall in love with one person and conceive.
 To protect children from sexual danger (force, pressure, pregnancy, STIs), most parents teach kids to avoid sex for as long as possible.
 Teenagers begin to explore without knowing what they’re really meant to feel.
-A mix between porn, The Notebook, and pain a friend warned would hurt.
+A mix between p*rn, The Notebook, and pain a friend warned would hurt.

-School didn’t educate me on toe sucking and choking – no one said they could be great experiences, if comfortable.
+School didn’t educate me on toe sucking and BDSM – no one said they could be great experiences, if comfortable.
 We’re taught to understand babies and sexual health, yet little is said on pleasure.
 We’re left to figure for ourselves whether our sexual thoughts are normal.

 If a person wants to try something not mainstream, maybe they’ll hesitate.
 Or perform and wonder if they’ve made a mistake.